Operation Michael: Cultural references

 R. C. Sherriff's play Journey's End (first produced 1928) is set in an officers' dugout in the British trenches facing Saint-Quentin from 18 to 21 March, before Operation Michael.
 There are frequent references to the anticipated "big German attack" and the play concludes with the launch of the German bombardment, in which one of the central characters is killed.

+In John Buchan’s 1919 book Mr Standfast the battle is the culmination of an espionage operation.

 In Battlefield 1, two maps represent Operation Michael: St. Quentin Scar and Amiens.

 In Tad Williams' Otherland: City of Golden Shadow the first character introduced to the reader is Paul Jonas, who is fighting for the Allies on the Western Front somewhere near Ypres and Saint-Quentin on 24 March 1918.

-The 1968 movie The Blue Max depicts Operation Michael as the big German offensive Bruno Stachel's (George Peppard) squadron is supporting with tactical air attacks and air combat against Allied forces.
-At a squadron party celebrating one pilot's winning of the Blue Max medal, the General (James Mason) announces the pending barrage of 6,000 guns on the Western Front, refers to the recent defeat of Russia which allowed the release of troops from the East to reinforce the Western armies, and expresses the hope of the High Command that victory in the offensive before America can effectively intervene will win the war for Germany.
+The 1966 movie The Blue Max depicts Operation Michael as the big German offensive Bruno Stachel's (George Peppard's) squadron is supporting with strafing attacks and aerial combat against Allied air forces.
+At a squadron party celebrating one pilot's award of the Blue Max medal, the General (James Mason) announces the pending barrage of 6,000 guns on the Western Front, refers to the recent defeat of Russia which allowed the release of troops from the East to reinforce the Western armies, and expresses the hope of the High Command that victory in the offensive before America can effectively intervene will win the war for Germany.
 The second half of the movie following the intermission begins with the breakdown of the German attack and the armies being forced into retreat.